matteo-meneguzzi/interviews-front-end-assignment-xtream/ARCHITECTURE.md

 ### Rationale

 ESLint helps catch potential issues and enforce coding standards, while Prettier ensures consistent code formatting.
 Using both tools together helps maintain a clean and readable codebase.

+## 7. Development

+### Decision

+I decided to give same effort for styling and structure.

+### Rationale

+As a FE dev, i would assume is equally important to know both logic (Typescript) and styling (Tailwind / css).